Queepho/Quee_Task/README.md

         $ ./Quee.sh

-  Notice that you can 'cp' the file Quee.sh to wherever you want, to run the script rather that all files.
+  Notice that you can 'cp' the file Quee.sh to wherever you want, to run the script rather than copying all files.
 But you must run the script in a folder where the POSCAR file exists.

   The error message will be in the generated Quee_Output folder.